physicsbb/BookOfPhysics/_sources/Review/linalg.md

 \end{align}
 $$

 In Quantum Mechanics, wavefunctions live in Hilbert Space.
+For mastery of Hilbert Space, refer to a topic called functional analysis in mathematics which is not meant to be covered in here.